ChuckCaplan/libronuments/README.md

 4. Start an embedded Tomcat instance with the code
 5. Launch a browser to the main page of the application

+NOTE - Make sure nothing else is running on localhost:8080.

 **If you can see the pie chart and a grid full of data then the build was successful!**

 # Other Useful Gradle Tasks